r-simlinger/documentation/marketplace_workflow_debit_subscription.md

 ## Error

-If the bank account already exists for the customer you will get the following error as response:
+If the bank account already exists for the customer you will get the following error:

 ```
 {